When their child's doctor is 2,800 km away, Inuit families face tough choices | CBC News

 "Ten years is a long time to fight the system.
 I cannot continue another 10 years.
 That is too much on one's well-being.
 So whether I like it or not, it looks like it's going to have to happen," she said.

 Ottawa is a major hub for essential medical services for the hundreds of Nunavut children that have to leave the territory for care.
-The long and repeated journeys are costly (can be exhausting) for the families, though, and bringing care closer to home is difficult.
+The long and repeated journeys are costly and can be exhausting for the families and bringing care closer to home is difficult.

 "It is painful because we have to leave our community and go to a totally different culture to access these medical places that are not available in Nunavut," Tina Kunilisie said.